vkuhlmann/vkuhlmann.github.io/_posts/2021-04-17-functions-in-ti-basic.md

 programs on it, like a program to count down to the end of class, and a text-to-morse converter.

-Doesn't sound that bad, does it?
-Be blessed with ignorance.
-Anyway, I want to focus on one hurdle in this article, and how I solved it: functions.
+In this article, I want to focus on one hurdle, and how I solved it: functions.

 <tibasic-simulator>
     <code>